 - Remember, best results come from making small adjustments and then trying them out one at a time.

 The LifeEar hearing device identifies, separates, and filters out distracting background noises to give you clear, focused sound.
 Background noise is anything outside the human speech pattern — air conditioners, traffic, plates clattering in a busy restaurant.

 The Noise Reduction slider lets you determine the amount of background noise you want filtered out.
 Choose a setting from OFF (no noise removal) to 5 (highest) remembering that the higher the setting, the more background noise will be reduced.

 While the technology for separating background noise from the human voice is very good, be aware that using the highest level of noise reduction may remove some sounds you did want to hear.

 Sound direction Help

-The LifeEar CORE has directional microphones which give it the ability to focus on sounds.
+The LifeEar Core and LifeEar Amp have directional microphones which give it the ability to focus on sounds.

 Four settings change the focus of the microphones’ input.
 Each has different real world application and understanding their differences will help you decide which is best for you.

 - General — Best for when you need to hear real life sounds all around you.

 - TV— Best for watching TV or when your sound source in front of you.